I've been a kayak fisherman for 15 years now. It's a great way to stay fit, catch more fish, and access areas where most boats can't go.

 Be Aware of Your Vehicle Length

 Truck bed extenders are legal in most states; however, you should always check with your own state's regulations.
 When driving, be aware that your vehicle with a kayak is much longer than without one.
-Keep this in mind when passing and when parking, so that you don't block traffic.
+Keep this in mind when passing or parking, so that you don't block traffic.

 Warning Flag Required